Forget getting the spatula out to clean out the last bit of jam or jelly in the jar! Instead, whip up a simple salad vinaigrette!

 Mom didn’t get all fancy schmancy with the bajillion varieties of vinegar.
-No, she had white, apple cider or red.
+No, she had white, apple cider, or red.
 That was it.
 No champagne, no balsamic, no white truffle.. no, Mom kept it low-key.
 Now the rule of thumb is super simple but the rest is up to you.
-What I mean by that is as follows:

-- To the jar (we’ll say it’s a pint) add 1/4 cup vinegar, pinch of salt, pinch of pepper, screw the lid on and shake (the jar, not your body – well wait, shake your body with it as that counts as exercise in my book!)
+- To the jar (we’ll say it’s a pint) add vinegar, pinch of salt, pinch of pepper, screw the lid on and shake.

-- Remove the lid, add in 3/4 cup light oil (vegetable/canola/grapeseed), screw the lid on and shake – body shaking is optional.
+- Remove the lid, add in light oil (vegetable/canola/grapeseed), screw the lid on, and shake.